wdev-rs/netracuni-php/README.md

 ### Error handling

-The NetRačuni Client transform the errors received from the API to PHP exceptions You can simply catch the exception and the exception message will tell you what the actual problem is.
-For more details about the possible error message please check the [documentation](https://netracuni.com/register-help/sr#28).
+The NetRačuni Client transform the errors received from the API to PHP exceptions.
+You can simply catch the exception, and the exception message will tell you what the actual problem is.
+For more details about the possible error messages, please check the [documentation](https://netracuni.com/register-help/sr#28).

 ```php
 try {